 Comments, and photographs (with consent) of the transaction, from both parties, are encouraged, as these will provide insight into the experience, provide inspiration to those contemplating getting involved, and will highlight the problems and pitfalls of the model, which will allow the model to improve and grow.

-Take if you need and give if you have.
+Take if you need, give if you have.